Prime Video: The 32 Absolute Best TV Shows to Watch

 Thursday or Friday, depending on your timezone

-- The Lord of the Rings: The Rings of Power, season 1 premiere (2022-): Fantasy series.
-A prequel to The Hobbit and The Lord of the Rings that follows characters as they confront the re-emergence of evil to Middle-earth.
+- The Lord of the Rings: The Rings of Power, season 1 premiere (2022- ): Fantasy series.
+A prequel to The Hobbit and The Lord of the Rings that follows characters as they confront the reemergence of evil in Middle-earth.

 Read more: Amazon Prime Video: The Best Movies to Watch